We Welcome Your Application to Join Us!

 When to Apply

 The flow of applications starts in July and peaks in January/February.
 Some groups fill by the December holidays, and others will have space into the late spring.
 Our advice?
 Apply as soon as possible — it only takes a few minutes — and we’ll get to work right away to find a great spot for you.

 Call (413.458.9672) or email (email@example.com).
 We look forward to hearing from you.

 For nearly forty years, Overland has been more than simply a summer experience

 — it’s a life experience with value and resonance that extends far beyond the boundaries of a single summer.
 In everything we do, we seek to show our students how beautiful and exciting, how full of promise the world is.

-In 1984, Overland became a reality with three bike trips in New England.
-In the decades that followed, new destinations and activities were added but a common mission remained: to provide young people the chance to work together in small groups to accomplish something of importance to them—hike the Alps, serve an impoverished community, master a new language.
+Having just graduated from Williams College, Tom Costley was inspired to offer experiences to kids with a focus on small groups, carefully crafted challenges, and clearly defined goals.
+In 1984, Overland became a reality with three trips in New England.
+In the decades that followed, new destinations and activities were added but a common mission remained: to provide young people the chance to work together in small groups to accomplish something of importance to them—hike the world’s most beautiful mountains, work with an underserved community, master a new language.

-30 summers later, Overland has grown wonderfully but remains true to its original inspiration.
+Almost forty summers later, Overland has grown wonderfully but remains true to its original inspiration.
 Rock-solid values—teamwork and selflessness—imbue an organization where the standards are high, the expectations clear, the tone adventurous.